joe-aswonvos/joe-aswonvos/README.md

 ## About Me

-I'm a Junior Full Stack Developer with a passion for technology, problem-solving, and continuous learning.
+I'm a Full Stack Developer with a passion for technology, problem-solving, and continuous learning.
 After 20 years in finance and data-driven strategy, I made the exciting transition into software development, enabled by the Code Institute bootcamp and supported by Headforwards.

 I love working with Python, JavaScript, SQL, and Django, building projects that combine data, automation, and web development.
 Always curious and eager to learn, I thrive on exploring new technologies and creating efficient, scalable solutions.